eerkela/bertrand/README.md

 without changing the underlying value in any way.
-The only exception to this is the natural precision loss intrinsic to floating point numbers, though this is mitigated wherever possible.
+The only exception to this is the natural precision loss intrinsic to floating point numbers, though that is mitigated wherever possible.

-The only way `pdtypes` can change your data is if you explicitly tell it to.
-This allows the user to gain fine control over the data types they're working with, without fear of artifacts or bias.
+The only way `pdtypes` can change your data is if you explicitly tell it to, allowing users to transform them without fear of introducing artifacts or bias.

 ### 3. Simple
 Unlike the utility functions found in